taylarogic/codeWords/04/readme.md

 ![](spintypetest.png)
 [Click here to have a look](https://taylarogic.github.io/codeWords/04/HelloWorld/)

-We continued learning how to use Github to record our learning to form our SKO.
+We also continued learning how to use Github to record our learning to form our SKO.

 ![](furzona.jpg)